Washburn Rural High School: JROTC

 WRHS has an Air Force Junior Reserve Officer Training Corps (AFJROTC) unit.
 The KS71ST AFJROTC, was first established at the school in August 1972, and ran through May 1975.
-The instructors were retired Air Force Lieutenant Colonel Virgil L Burke and Senior Master Sergeant Max Fullerton.
-In its first year, the admittance of girls were introduced into the program.
-The KS71st Boys Drill Team won fourth place at the Richards-Gebaur invitational meet, held at Richards-Gebaur Air Force Base, Kansas City, Missouri.
-The second year established the KS71ST Girls Drill Team.
-The Boys placed second at the Derby High School Drill Meet, in Wichita, Kansas.
 The KS71st graduated it first cadets in 1973.
 The last KS71ST cadets were graduated in May 1975.
 Due to the drawdown of United States Air Force forces after Vietnam, and the closure of Forbes Air Force Base, in Topeka, Kansas the unit was discontinued.
 A new unit was established in 2013.
 The objectives of AFJROTC are to educate and train high school cadets in citizenship, promote community service, instill responsibility, character, and self-discipline, while providing instruction in air and space fundamentals.
 Classroom instruction is reinforced by community service, field trips and other training opportunities.
 Students participating in AFJROTC are not required to serve in the military and receive physical education and history elective credit for taking AFJROTC courses.
-Instructors are retired Air Force Lieutenant Colonel Ron Daniels and Master Sergeant Wayne Long and there are approximately 120 cadets in the program.
+There are approximately 120 cadets in the program.